 Enter the on-demand worker.
 Highly skilled workers who lend their expertise to companies on an as-needed basis are helping to boost the success of those businesses while allowing them to work within their budgetary constraints.
-Here at Worxbee, we’ve seen many clients hire on-demand executive assistants.
+Here at Worxbee, we’ve seen many clients hire on-demand administrative professionals.

 Are on-demand workers right for you?
 Here’s what they can do and how to make an on-demand relationship successful:

 As a general rule, it means that the AP will work with you on a short-term, project-based agreement.
 They come onboard when you need help but don’t need anyone in a full-time role.

 The on-demand role tends to be different from a full-time AP role in that it’s generally for tasks that don’t require in-depth input or communication.
 In fact, the client often doesn’t have direct contact with the AP - they pass on the information for the work they need done and it gets assigned to an on-demand AP.

 With this in-mind, the type of work shouldered by on-demand APs tends to be administrative tasks, perhaps falling on the more tedious end of the spectrum.
 It’s often those tasks that need doing, but take up a lot of time fiddling through details.